Iwal language: Word order

 The basic word order in Iwal is SVO, with (mostly) prepositions, preposed genitives, postposed adjectives and relative clauses.
 Relative clauses are marked at both ends, and so are some prepositional phrases.
 Negatives come at the ends of the clauses they negate.
 There is also a class of deverbal resultatives that follow the main verb (and its object, if any).

-'He'll chop down the canoe tree.'

-'The roots did not go deep into the ground.'

-'They'll see the things I have done.'

 Verb serialization

 Verb serialization is very common in Iwal.
 Within a serial verb construction, all verbs must agree in tense and the perfective marker is itself a serialized verb.
 Negatives come at the ends of the clauses they negate.

-'He'll chop it down and it'll go and lie there.'

-'Then he won't sit on the ground.'

-'It rolled on down until it stopped.'